 During the winter months, school in the Lady Chapel started very early in the morning.
 In order to allow lessons to continue, the Headmaster asked the boys to bring in their own candles and place them on the desk.
 The Vicar’s son was very proud to show off his large candle – used to llluminate the altar – and this naturally sparked a competition amongst the other boys.

 One of the younger boys, John Leach, was fortunate because his father was the local chandler who made candles for his shop in Crediton's High Street.
 Therefore John spent all night working in his father's workshop saying he was completing a project for school.
 The next morning he set off for school carrying an enormous candle – reputedly 13 inches (330mm) in diameter.
 He placed the candle on the desk before school started with a wide grin on his face.
 The grin grew even wider as he lit the candle because he had filled the centre with used straw, manure and chicken droppings.
 By the time the Headmaster arrived, the schoolroom was filled with the most awful stench.
 The Headmaster was forced to evacuate the room, and all the boys ran off into Crediton to enjoy a rare day off.
 Doubtless young John was punished for his prank, but it does not seem to have put him off school because he continued at QE, making his way to University and becoming County Coroner for Dorset.

 "The past is like a foreign country – they do things differently there" – or do they?
-Why not send in your memories of life at QE, or CHS or Shelley to the blog pages on this website.
-We'd appreciate any contributions.
+Why not let us know about your memories of life at QE, or CHS or Shelley.